 A good place to start is with your pre-screening process:

-In order to get the most out of the time and money your team is investing in its third-party risk management program, it’s critical that you have a common, standard set of cyber risk KPIs to use to measure and communicate the effectiveness of a potential vendor’s security program over time.
+In order to get the most out of the time and money your team is investing in its third-party risk management program, it’s critical that you have a common, standard set of cybersecurity KPIs to use to measure and communicate the effectiveness of a potential vendor’s security program over time.
 As security ratings are a data-driven, objective, and dynamic measure of security performance, thousands of organizations around the world use this KPI to manage cyber risk where transparency may have historically been lacking.

 Using security ratings findings, you can set clearly defined acceptable risk threshold policies and pre-screen proposed vendors accordingly.
 If, for example, a particular third-party doesn’t meet your security guidelines from that start, you may choose to eliminate them from the procurement process — allowing you to focus your limited resources on evaluating those vendors that have more desirable cybersecurity postures.